AlyonaTiki/Tough_like_Putin_game/README.md

 Graphics I created for this game is my perception and interpretation of Russian style.

 **Script:**
-this game is based on HTML5 and I used not only a pure JS but also additional JS libraries like p5.js and p5.play to optimazie the game.
+this game is based on HTML5 using JS and additional JS libraries like p5.js and p5.play to optimazie the game.